marckean/Terraform-Azure-Virtual-WAN-no-Azure-Firewall/README.md

 ![](blobs/Screenshot%202021-08-01%20215459.png)

-The file contents looks like:
+The contents of the look like:
 ``` json
 > {
   "version": 4,